ncatlab/nlab-content/pages/7/4/3/5/25347/content.md

-Currently holds a postdoctoral research position at Masaryk University in Brno.
+Currently holds a postdoctoral research position at the University of Manchester.

 * [personal webpage](https://gtendas.github.io/)